Politics of China: Communist Party

-In relative liberalization periods, the influence of people and groups outside the formal party structure has increased, particularly in the economic realm.
-Nevertheless, in all governmental institutions in the PRC, the party committees at all levels maintain a powerful and pivotal role in the administration.
+Role and function

+The CCP constitution states that the party is the highest force for political leadership.
+The party's institutions overlap with government institutions and the party has authority over government decisions at both the local and central levels.
+Senior government officials throughout the country are appointed by the CCP, and are mostly CCP members.
+All government departments, state-owned enterprises and public institutes include CCP committees, from the village level to the national level.
+The CCP committees in government bodies supervise and lead the bodies, with the State Council legally required to implement CCP policies.
+As outlined by the CCP constitution: "Government, the military, society and schools, north, south, east and west – the party leads them all."

 According to scholar Rush Doshi, "[t]he Party sits above the state, runs parallel to the state, and is enmeshed in every level of the state."
-Central party control is tightest in central government offices and urban economic, industrial, and cultural settings; it is considerably looser over the government and party establishments in rural areas, where a significant percentage of mainland Chinese people live.
+On the relationship between the government and the CCP, James Palmer, writing for Foreign Policy, states that, "[t]he Chinese government is essentially the shadow of the Communist Party, moving as the party does, and consequently government roles matter far less than party ones."
+According to The Economist, "[e]specially when meeting foreigners, officials may present name cards bearing government titles but stay quiet about party positions which may or may not outrank their state jobs."
+CCP control is tightest in central government offices and urban economic, industrial, and cultural settings; it is considerably looser over the government and party establishments in rural areas, where a significant percentage of mainland Chinese people live.
 The CCP's most important responsibility comes in the selection and promotion of personnel.
 They also see that party and state policy guidance is followed and that non-party members do not create autonomous organizations that could challenge party rule.
 Significant are the leading small groups which coordinate activities of different agencies.
 State-owned enterprises, private companies and foreign-owned businesses are also required to have internal CCP committees.